 The Net Asset Value of each Share Class is published on the Website and is calculated on each Dealing Day.
 The Net Asset Value is calculated at least once every Dealing Day in euros.
-Additionally, a Net Asset Value per Share for each Share Class will be calculated and published for the last weekday of the year for the Fund if the last week day of the year is a Non-Dealing Day.
-No dealing requests will however be accepted for the Fund.
+Additionally, a Net Asset Value per Share for each Share Class will be calculated and published for the last weekday of the year for the Fund if the Fund has a non--Dealing Day on the last week day of the year.
+No dealing requests will however be accepted for these Sub-funds.